dixie-chick/Amazon_Vine_Analysis/README.md

 ### Take it one step further
 Further bias can be accumulated through verified purchasers, so an additional analysis removing non-verified purchasers to only show ```filter.df(["verified_purchase"] == "Y")```  and running the full summaries for total_reviews, 5-star_reviews, and percentage of 5 star reviews could provide a more accurate idea of product reviews.

-* This dataset is for Pet Products only and does not represent total reveiws across products
+_Note: This dataset is for Pet Products only and does not represent total reveiws across products_